charlesericwilson-portfolio/Echo_agent_proxyv4/README.md

 It was messy and frustrating at times, but we kept pushing.

-## Current Status (April 11, 2026)

-**Traction so far:**
-- v1-v2: 235 unique cloners + 2 YouTube links last 14 days
-- v3: 150 unique cloners last 14 days
-- v4: 151 unique cloners + 16 YouTube referrals last 14 days
-- v5 (Rust hybrid): 151 unique cloners + 14 YouTube referrals last 14 days

-v4 (this Python proxy) is the version that got the most YouTube attention and stars.
-We upgraded it to use tmux + cleaner output capture based on lessons learned from v5.

 ## What Currently Works
 - Creating and reusing named persistent sessions
 - Basic command execution